maxwellfortney/apple-music-to-spotify/README.md

 cd apps/nestjs && pnpm dev
 ```

+## Hosting and Domain Configuration

+Both the frontend and backend applications need to be hosted on separate domains/subdomains.
+These domains must be configured in the respective developer consoles:

+### Required Domains

+- **Frontend Domain**: `https://frontend.mydomain.com` (Next.js app)
+- **Backend Domain**: `https://backend.mydomain.com` (NestJS API)

+### Developer Console Configuration

+Configure your domains in the following developer consoles:

+- **Spotify Developer Console**: Add your frontend domain to redirect URIs
+- **Apple Developer Console**: Configure associated domains and universal links
+- **Google Console** (if using Google OAuth): Add authorized redirect URIs

+### Environment Variables Update

+After setting up your domains, update your environment files with the production URLs.
+See the `packages/env/src/` directory for the exact environment variables needed.

 ## iOS Shortcut Setup

 To enable "Open in Crossfade" in your iOS share menu, create a custom shortcut: